 College of Visual and Performing Arts

-More than 116 undergraduate and 86 master's degree programs taught by 685 full-time and 277 part-time faculty
+More than 118 undergraduate, 91 master's degree programs, and one Doctorate program taught by 685 full-time and 277 part-time faculty

 Classes offered Fall and Spring Semester, accelerated Summer and Winter sessions, and online.

 Approximately 16,091 degree seeking students: 2,242 graduate and 13,849 undergraduate.
 (Fall 2014)

 Students primarily come from from Pennsylvania, Delaware, New Jersey and Maryland.

 Students come from 35 different states and 74 different countries.

 The undergraduate student body is 60% female, 40% male and 18% students of color.

 1927 - West Chester State Teachers College